craykos/cs2-dojo-config/README.md

 ## Installation:
 1. Copy files for CS2 to the folder
      Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg
-2. Set the keys for the program in the filedojobindings.cfg
+2. Set the keys for the program in the file dojobindings.cfg

 Default Keys:
 F4 = Next spawn